3b1b/manim/README.md

 If you have any issues, you may want to check [THIS](http://nikov-exploring.blogspot.mk/2017/12/animation-engine-for-explanatory-math.html) blog post from Mitko Nikov that goes in step by step on installing and running the Manim.
-We would like to have documentation and if you stumble upon any issues that aren't covered and you find a way to fix them, writing about them is going to help the community.
+We would like to have documentation in separate files about main functions and if you stumble upon any issues that aren't covered and you find a way to fix them, writing about them is going to help the community.

 ## How to Use